Loretta Rush: Indiana Supreme Court

 Rush was appointed to the Indiana Supreme Court by Governor Mitch Daniels in September 2012.
 She took the oath of office as Indiana's 108th Supreme Court Justice on November 7, 2012.
 She became Chief Justice on August 18, 2014.
 She is Indiana's first female chief justice.
+Rush was reappointed as Chief Justice in 2019 and 2024.

+She became a member of the Judicial Conference Committee on Federal-State Jurisdiction after being appointed by Chief Justice John Roberts.

 Rush is a member of the Tippecanoe, Indiana, Indianapolis, Seventh Circuit and American Bar Association's Indiana and National Council of Juvenile and Family Court Judges.

+Organizational memberships

+In 2022, Rush became president of the Conference of Chief Justices and chair of the National Center for State Courts Board of Directors.

 Awards

 In 2003, she was awarded the Kinsey Award for Juvenile Judge of the Year and was presented with the Fiscal Responsibility Award by the Tippecanoe County Council and Commissioners in 2001.
 In 2013 she was selected as one of Indianapolis Business Journal's 2013 "Women of Influence."

+In 2023, she was awarded the Lady Justice Award by the National Association of Women Judges.